-If your company name is misspelled on your tax deed, it can be a major problem.
-It means the Tax Deed is invalid, as the LLC on the document does not exist as a registered business entity.
+If the error was your own, then the Clerk will inform you that they cannot change it.
+A misspelling of your company name on a tax deed can be a major problem.
+It means the tax deed is invalid, as the LLC on the document does not exist as a registered business entity.

 There are three ways you can overcome this problem in order of ease:

-- Try and persuade the Clerk of Courts to issue and record a Corrective Tax Deed (which fixes a problem in an already recorded Deed, but which does not create a new interest) in the County in which the incorrect tax deed was purchased.
+- Try and persuade the Clerk of Courts to issue and record a corrective tax deed (which fixes a problem in an already recorded Deed, but which does not create a new interest) in the county in which the incorrect tax deed was recorded.

-- Consult with your title agent and their affiliate underwriter to see if you can file and record an affidavit (known as a “One and the Same Affidavit”) in the County of record in order to resolve the title issue.
-As this document is correcting an already recorded document in Official Records, its construction and verbiage is better handled by an attorney.
+- Consult with your title agent and their affiliate underwriter to see if you can file and record an affidavit (known as a “One and the Same Affidavit”) in the county of record in order to resolve the title issue.
+As this document is correcting an already recorded document in official records, its construction and wording is better handled by an attorney.

-Make sure you carefully check and read each recorded tax deed you buy so you can discover any scrivener’s errors early.
-Don’t delay in seeking to get the errors rectified, especially if you are using a certification process like Clear to Sell, as the error will only get in the way of you being able to quickly sell the property.
+Make sure you carefully check and read each recorded tax deed you buy so you can discover any mistakes or scrivener’s errors early.
+Don’t delay in seeking to get the errors rectified, as the error will only get in the way of you being able to quickly sell the property.

-More complicated situations can arise when a Corrective Deed can’t be issued.
-If you’re vesting a property in the name of an entity such as your LLC or Trust, be doubly sure that you’re using the same entity name as is registered with their respective State.
+More complicated situations can arise from incorrectly recorded deeds.
+If you’re vesting a property in the name of an entity such as your LLC or trust, be doubly sure that you’re using the same entity name as is registered with their respective state.
 Moreover, check that the entity is valid and current with registration at time of vesting.

-Similarly, if you’re purchasing the property via Quit Claim Deed, be sure that the selling entity is valid with its respective State (Sunbiz records cover Florida) at the time of sale.
+Similarly, if you’re purchasing the property via quit claim deed, be sure that the selling entity is valid with its respective state (Sunbiz records cover Florida) at the time of sale.
 Even further, make sure that this is the same entity that bought it in the transaction prior.
-Running afoul of any of these scenarios can lead to the deed being invalid, or even belonging to an entirely different entity than your own!

 When bidding online, make sure that the name given on your account is exactly that of the entity in which you’d like to vest the property, and include the state of incorporation.
 For example, you should register as “ABC Tax Deed Investment Company, a Florida Corporation” or “ABC Tax Deed Investments, LLC, a Delaware limited liability company”.
 The winning bidder will have this name automatically applied to the deed, so be prepared in advance.